thagk123/Deep_Reinforcement_Learning_Project/README.md

 # DQN, Double DQN & PPO Training on LunarLander
 🇬🇧 English

-This project provides a PyTorch implementation of DQN, Double DQN, and PPO agents trained on the LunarLander environment using Gymnasium.
+This project provides an implementation of DQN, Double DQN, and PPO agents trained on the LunarLander environment using Gymnasium.
+All the models were trained from scratch using PyTorch.

 ## Features
 - Deep Q-Network (DQN) with 3 fully connected layers